rzk-lang/sHoTT/src/hott/11-homotopy-pullbacks.rzk.md

     ( a))
 ```

-We also show that the map induced on fibers is respects composition up to
+### Composition induces composition on fibers

-homotopy.
+The map induced on fibers respects composition up to homotopy.

 ```rzk
 #def comp-map-of-maps